Chapter 5 – Jesus Lived on Olive Street

 These just got slammed into.
 They are noisy, colliding and ricocheting off one another, careening this way and that just before collapsing into a haphazard heap.
 The whole scene never takes long, but the resulting pile looks a little different every time.

-In the interminable way of the game, the beaten-up pins are swept aside and replaced with a new, more soldierly, ready-to-face-the-day set, only to repeat the process again and again and again until somebody turns off the lights and goes home.
+In the unceasing way of the game, the beaten-up pins are swept aside and replaced with a new, more soldierly, ready-to-face-the-day set, only to repeat the process again and again and again until somebody turns off the lights and goes home.

-Pretty sure the collective sigh of surprised relief in our family was audible as graduation came and went.
+Pretty sure the collective sigh of surprised relief in our family was audible as high school graduation came and went.
 I had failed to land in the obituaries.
 Nor had I caused anyone else to appear in print.
 (Clearly, and entirely undeserved and unbeknownst to me, a large, over-the-top soul-watering bucketful of grace was going before me.
 Thanks be to God.)
 Still, even as a tassel-flipped alum with all its accompanying assumptions of put-togetherness, I could not grasp my place within the framework of the world.
 No sense of self actualization or responsibility existed.
 There was no connection to the cosmos around me.
 I was small.
 Of no consequence.
 Adrift.

 Unlikeable